TorzAway/E3LDoN/README.md

 /E3LDON ThemeCheck on (to use SMarrT Theme Check method) /E3LDON ThemeCheck off (to use SMarrT RoundRobin method)

-Log out after completing the task
-/E3LDON UseLogOut on

 Use a mercenary
 /E3LDON UseMerc on